Bernie Kaplan

 Bernard "Champ" Kaplan (May 7, 1913 – June 14, 1992) was an American football offensive lineman in the National Football League for the New York Giants and the Philadelphia Eagles.

 A two-time national collegiate boxing champion in the light heavyweight class, Kaplan signed with Philadelphia fight manager Joe Jacobs in 1935 and was touted as "The Jewish Jack Dempsey" and a potential contender for the heavyweight boxing title, fighting at 189 pounds.

 Biography

-Early years
+Early life

 Bernie Kaplan was born May 7, 1913, in Philadelphia, Pennsylvania.
 He attended Simon Gratz High School in that city.
 Playing football for the Simon Gratz team, Kaplan won recognition as an All-Public High School lineman as a senior in 1929-30.

 College career

 Kaplan attended Western Maryland College (now known as McDaniel College), located in Westminster, Maryland, a suburb of Baltimore.
 A powerful athlete, Kaplan was runner up in the light heavyweight classification in the 1930–31 Middle Atlantic Wrestling Championships.

 He also played college football for the Green Terror, starting at the guard position — playing both offense and defense as was done in this single-platoon era.

 As a junior in 1933, Western Maryland finished with a record of 5–3.
 The 1934 team of Kaplan's senior season was something of a juggernaut, however, racking up a record of 8–0–1, pitching an astounding 8 shutouts while allowing just 12 points all year.

 Kaplan was best known during his college years as a skilled amateur boxer, winning the Eastern Intercollegiate Boxing Association and national collegiate championships as a light heavyweight (175-pound) as a sophomore in 1933 and again as a junior in 1934.

 Kaplan turned his attention back to wrestling only in the spring of 1935, winning a tournament to earn a place on the American team for the 1935 Maccabiah Games, also known as the "Jewish Olympics", held in Tel Aviv during the first week of April.

 Kaplan was expected to arrive in Mandatory Palestine on April 3, one day after the starting ceremony but in time to participate in the boxing and wrestling competitions.
 Unfortunately, Kaplan's ship was delayed off the English coast due to weather and he only arrived in Tel Aviv one day after completion of the games.